How to buy Duke Energy Corporation (DUK) shares in the UK

-Valuing Duke Energy Corporation stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Duke Energy Corporation's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-Duke Energy Corporation's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 33x.
-In other words, Duke Energy Corporation shares trade at around 33x recent earnings.
+Duke Energy Corporation's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 27x.
+In other words, Duke Energy Corporation shares trade at around 27x recent earnings.

-That's relatively high compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
-The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.
+That's comparable to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).

 However, Duke Energy Corporation's P/E ratio is best considered in relation to those of others within the utilities-regulated electric industry or those of similar companies.